 Final thoughts on Chinese Social Media Strategy

-When planning your Chinese Social Media strategy, you must keep in mind just how hyper-connected the lifestyle has become, even more so than the United States.
+When planning your Chinese Social Media strategy, you must consider just how hyper-connected the lifestyle has become, even more so than the United States.

-What sets successful brands apart from the rest of the competition is how smart and dedicated their social media approach is to these platforms.
+What sets successful brands apart from the rest of the competition is their smart and dedicated social media approach to these platforms.

 It doesn’t matter what country you operate in; everyone loves the funny, approachable, and tenacious accounts on social media.
 For more useful tips on digital marketing strategy in China, find 10 Digital trends here.